 - poisoning by drugs, medicaments and biological substances, undetermined intent (Y10-Y14).

-Drug misuse deaths involve the same underlying causes of death, and deaths from mental and behavioural disorders due to drugs (F11-F16 and F19), but accidental poisoning (X40-X44), intentional self-poisoning (X60-X64), poisoning of undetermined intent (Y10-Y14), assault of drugs (X85), and mental and behavioural disorders due to the use of volatile solvents (F18) require that a drug controlled under the Misuse of Drugs Act 1971 was mentioned on the death certificate.
+Deaths related to drug misuse involve the same underlying causes of death, and deaths from mental and behavioural disorders due to drugs (F11-F16 and F19), but accidental poisoning (X40-X44), intentional self-poisoning (X60-X64), poisoning of undetermined intent (Y10-Y14), assault of drugs (X85), and mental and behavioural disorders due to the use of volatile solvents (F18) require that a drug controlled under the Misuse of Drugs Act 1971 was mentioned on the death certificate.

-Thus the difference between drug poisoning deaths and drug misuse deaths is that drug misuse deaths need to have a specific mention of a drug controlled under the Misuse of Drugs Act 1971 mentioned on the death certificate for deaths relating to accident poisoning, accidental poisoning, poisoning with undetermined intent, those related to assault, and mental and behavioural disorders due to volatile solvents.
-Whereas the drug poisoning deaths just need any of these causes to be mentioned and the specific drug(s) do not needed to be named on the death certificate.
-Different coroners across the country may record their evidence and information on the death record differently so it is possible that it is not all drug misuse deaths are classified as such.
-The local coroner provides information to Hull City Council’s public health team with any deaths which are considered to be drug misuse deaths.
-However, the coding of deaths and assigning International Classification of Disease codes is undertaken by the Office for National Statistics based on information supplied on the death record by the coroner.
-Locally there have been differences in number of cases of death provided by the local coroner to public health which were thought to be drug misuse deaths and the numbers of deaths produced by the Office for National Statistics in their official statistics for Hull relating to drug misuse deaths.
-It is possible that there is an underestimate of drug misuse deaths due to the way in which information is recorded on the the death certificates, so caution is advised when examine the mortality rates from drug misuse.
+Thus the difference between drug poisoning deaths and deaths due to drug misuse is that deaths due to drug use need to have a specific mention of a drug controlled under the Misuse of Drugs Act 1971 mentioned on the death certificate for deaths relating to accident poisoning, accidental poisoning, poisoning with undetermined intent, those related to assault, and mental and behavioural disorders due to volatile solvents.
+Whereas the drug poisoning deaths just need any of these causes to be mentioned and the specific drug(s) do not need to be named on the death certificate.
+Different coroners across the country may record their evidence and information on the death record differently.
+The coding of deaths and assigning International Classification of Disease codes is undertaken by the Office for National Statistics (ONS) based on information supplied on the death record by the coroner.
+Due to the way in which information is recorded on the death certificate and coded by ONS, it is possible that a person who has used drugs for a long time who dies of drug poisoning is not necessarily recorded as dying from drug misuse (but are classified as dying from the broader category of drug poisoning).

 The Hull Picture